 In June 2012, the State General Assembly adopted new Performance Measures for Student Success reflecting the goals of the North Carolina Community College System three-year strategic plan, SuccessNC.
 The original measures were developed by a system-wide committee of community college leadership, faculty and staff.
-The 2020 Report incorporates multiple subsequent refinements to the measures.
+The 2022 Report incorporates multiple subsequent refinements to the measures, including a shift to reporting indexed scores rather than percentages.

-The table below describes the current performance measures and reports PCC performance on each measure from the report 2020 Performance Measures for Student Success.
+The information below describes the current performance measures and reports PCC performance on each measure from the report 2022 Performance Measures for Student Success.
 The reporting format includes a System Baseline for minimum performance and a System Goal for optimal performance, as well as the System Mean (average score for all 58 Community Colleges), in addition to the Piedmont Community College scores.